hackerrishad/TryHackMe-HASH-Write-Up/README.md

 ## Author
 * [Sheikhrishad](https://tryhackme.com/p/Sheikhrishad)

+Personally recommend to use [CyberChef](https://gchq.github.io/CyberChef/) as a tool to solve most of the questions here easier.

 ## [Task 1] Level 1

 MD5 files use an algorithm that is based on the number of bits that a file should contain.
 The MD5 file format is used by the IsoBuster CD/DVD copying software to verify the integrity of the copies it creates as well as other software applications.